warriorhub/warriorhub.github.io/index.md

 Once you are logged in, you can define new projects with the Edit Project page:

-1. **Users:** Can add/delete/edit their own archieved events in their "My Events" page.
+1. **Users:** Can add/delete/edit their own archived events in their "My Events" page.
 2. **Organizers:** Can upload and manage events related to their organization in their "My Events" page.
 3. **Admins:** Can add/delete/edit any/all events in their "My Events" page to ensure quality control.